1. We would like to participate. What do we need to do?

 7. Will we need to submit our code?

-Winning teams and runners-up are required to submit their training and testing code for verification after the challenge deadline, in order to ensure that no external data is used for training and the tasks were performed by algorithms and not humans.
+Teams need to make there code publicly accessible to be considered for winning (including complete/reproducible pipeline for mode training/creation).
+This is to ensure that no external data is used for training and the tasks were performed by algorithms and not humans and contribute to the community.

 8. How will the submissions be evaluated?